The greatest 90s Batman Video Games - Our Top Picks

 The Dark Knight is without a doubt one of the most beloved comic book characters and pop culture icons of all time.
-Over decades, Batman’s brooding nature, ace detective skills and colorful gallery of villains have become second nature to most of us.
+Over the decades, Batman’s brooding nature, ace detective skills and colorful gallery of villains has become second nature to most of us.

 This game may not be a path-breaker of any kind, but it does a lot of things well enough to make it a fun experience.